-- Click the link "Evacuation Map Updates and GIS Maps." and turn to the new page of "Evacuation Map Updates". - Click the link "10-29-07 Updated Countywide Fire Map Perimeter." to open the PDF map.
+- Click the link "Evacuation Map Updates and GIS Maps.", which will direct you to the new page of "Evacuation Mapping Updates". - Click the link "10-29-07 Updated Countywide Fire Map Perimeter." to open the PDF map.
 Please answer the following questions on the separate answer sheet.